no8f/Aurora/README.md

 ###

 >[!Note]
 >This Rice is intended for personal use.
 It is currently at a very early stage of development.
-So use it at your own risk.
+Use it only when you know what you're doing.

 ###